Opal-teaching/messaging-app/README.md

 index.html.
 ## Finished?

 Great!
-Please create a new branch with your name as firstname_lastname remote, [pushing to remote](https://help.github.com/articles/pushing-to-a-remote/) I will review your branches and give you notes the day after or later the same day.
+Please create a new remote branch with your name as firstname_lastname, [pushing to remote](https://help.github.com/articles/pushing-to-a-remote/) I will review your branches and give you notes the day after or later the same day.